deemyadlab/Quantum-Oscillations/README.md

 In fit.py the raw file was fitted with a polynomial to make it linear. in Fourier.py the Fourier Transform was performed Rate.py gives the magnetic field sweeping rate, minimum and maximum magnetic field.

+Mohammad Tomal Hossain and Tushar Bhowmick jointly wrote the code.